 If a friend would like this, forward it.
 They can subscribe at themaineagenda.com.

-See you next week, The Maine Agenda
+See you soon, The Maine Agenda

 Opinionated and locally sourced.
 We cover venues and experiences we genuinely believe in.
 You're receiving this because you subscribed at themaineagenda.com.
 Unsubscribe anytime.